Jackson Tchatchoua

 Jackson Tchatchoua (born 14 September 2001) is a professional footballer who plays as a full-back for club Wolverhampton Wanderers.
 Born in Belgium, he represents the Cameroon national team.

 Club career

 Tchatchoua made his Belgian First Division A debut for Charleroi on 24 July 2021 in a game against Oostende.
-Tchatchoua scored his first goal for Charleroi on 16 December 2021 against KRC Genk.
+Tchatchoua scored his first goal for Charleroi on 16 December 2021 against Genk.

 On 31 August 2023, he moved on loan with option to buy to Serie A club Hellas Verona.
+After playing there for two years, he signed a five-year contract with Premier League side Wolves in August 2025.

 International career

 Born in Belgium, Tchatchoua is of Cameroonian descent.
 He also holds French citizenship from his parents.
 In March 2023, he was selected to represent Cameroon under-23 for the first time.

 Tchatchoua made his debut for the Cameroon national team on 8 June 2024 in a World Cup qualifier 4–1 victory against Cape Verde at the Ahmadou Ahidjo Stadium.
 He played the full game.